danielbodnar/awesome-stars/README.md

 ## redis

+- [geekcell/docker-compose-nodejs-examples](https://github.com/geekcell/docker-compose-nodejs-examples) - Finally some real world examples on getting started with Docker Compose and Nodejs.
 - [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -&gt; IceFireDB is a database built for web3.0 It strives to fill the gap between web2 and web3.0 with a friendly database experience, making web3 application data storage more convenient
 - [bytebase/bytebase](https://github.com/bytebase/bytebase) - The GitLab/GitHub for database DevOps.
 World's most advanced database DevOps and CI/CD for Developer, DBA and Platform Engineering teams.
 - [LandRegistry/common-dev-env](https://github.com/LandRegistry/common-dev-env) - A generic Docker/Docker Compose-based development environment with some useful hooks to get apps up and running faster